sayheyakanksha/hcidepot/pages/people.md

 [Colin M. Gray (they/them)](https://colingray.me/) is an Associate Professor in the [Luddy School of Informatics, Computing, and Engineering](https://luddy.indiana.edu/index.html) at [Indiana University Bloomington](https://bloomington.iu.edu/index.html), where they serve as Director of the [Human-Computer Interaction design (HCI/d) program](https://informatics.indiana.edu/programs/ms-hci.html).
 They are also an instructor for the I695 Thesis/Project in Human-Computer Interaction course.
 Colin facilitated contact with past HCI/d students and provided access to the physical archives of past capstone projects, helping bring this digital archive to life.

+### Austin Toombs
+[Austin Toombs (he/him)](https://austintoombs.com/) is an Associate Professor in the [Luddy School of Informatics, Computing, and Engineering](https://luddy.indiana.edu/index.html) at [Indiana University Bloomington](https://bloomington.iu.edu/index.html).
+Austin came up with the name for this collection, and he earned a special mention here.

 ## Special Thanks

 A huge shoutout to all HCI/d students who agreed to showcase their amazing work in this digital collection and provided the materials featured here.
 This site wouldn’t be possible without all their hard work and creativity!